-At NC we partner with families as opposed to young people.
-We frame this in terms of “content” and “process”.
+At NC we partner with whole families, as opposed to young people alone.
+We frame this in terms of content and process.
 We believe young people, and by extension, their families, have a right to determine the content that is of value to them.
 We also believe that the process by which things happen is critical and often given little attention.
-Therefore, we offer a series of resources relating to our primarily process-based approach to development (our view of learning), and we ask that families invest in learning and practicing this approach at home.
+Therefore, we offer resources relating to a process-based approach to development, and we ask that families invest in learning and practicing this approach at home.

 Young people at NC are generally free to choose the activities they want to participate in and the content they wish to pursue, with support from facilitator partners and other young people.

-NC facilitates groups/pods for young people to expand on community-based learning.
+NC facilitates age-based groups/pods for young people to expand on community-based learning.

 THE "FUNDAMENTAL SKILLS"

-Our goal is to help young people step into their agency and think critically about their interests in order to make decisions for their lives that they are equipped to see through.
+Our goal is to help young people step into their agency and think critically about their interests in order to make decisions for their lives.

-In seeking to further establish and codify the value of the NC experience, we are pursuing the development of an NC diploma.
-This would not map on to a high school diploma, but would in fact be a recognition of an individual’s work toward leading a fulfilling, self-directed life, specifically in the area of the three Cs.
+In seeking to further establish and codify the value of the NC experience, we are developing an NC diploma for our older teens, called the Launch Program (our first "graduates" will launch in 2024).
+This would not map on to a high school diploma, but would serve as a recognition of an individual’s work toward leading a fulfilling, self-directed life, specifically in the area of the three Cs: Compassion, Collaboration, and Creativity.

 Self-directed teenagers choose to end their "high school" time in a number of ways: a homeschooling diploma, a GED, or an Associate's Degree from a community college.